 6.1 The party filing the appeal has the burden of going forward.

 6.2 All evidence should be submitted with the complaint form.
-This section does not require the party to offer any specific proof in support of the complaint nor is the party limited as to the nature of evidence to submit with the complaint form.
-(Amended June 23, 2014).
 A request for an extension of time to file evidence shall be submitted in writing on or before the statutory deadline to file a complaint.
 The board reserves the right to grant or deny the request.
 The Board reserves the right to determine the date of the extension to file evidence.

 6.3 If an extension of time is granted to file evidence, the appellant shall file copies of the evidence with the board and any applicable assessor’s or intervening taxing districts.